 HERE IS ST. JACOB TRIVIA ABOUT OUR PEOPLE

-We have some very fascinating people here at St. Jacob.
-Our
+We have fascinating people here at St. Jacob.
+Our men

 many other things in their lives.
-Read about some of their
+You can read below about

 --On All Saints Sunday we remembered Jim Church died.